 24 Hour Fitness.
 Represented one of the world’s largest fitness chains in negotiating just compensation for the taking of one of its gyms for a new high school.
 The settlement resulted in an award of over $23 million, which included loss of business goodwill, furniture, fixtures and equipment (FF&E), and leasehold bonus value, along with relocation reimbursement to substantially expand and improve another nearby gym and obtain additional parking rights.
 The complex and successful negotiations allowed the client to keep its club open for several years to assist with the transition of members and minimize business losses.

 Crystal Geyser.
 Represented producer of bottled water with respect to the potential acquisition / condemnation of its water rights, including negotiating valuation issues, purchasing additional water rights, and transferring water to the local city for industrial uses.
 Brad guided a creative and notable resolution that was featured in the New York Times article, "A Battle Over Water Comes to a Sweet End."

 Jackson Family Wines.
-Currently representing one of the top-10 wine producers in the United States with real estate issues related to the proposed development of its Freemark Abbey winery complex and its Vinwood Cellars property.
-As part of his work, Brad successfully convinced PG&E to relocate a new gas pipeline that would interfere with the client’s proposed development.
+Represented one of the top-10 wine producers in the United States with real estate issues related to the proposed development of its Freemark Abbey winery complex and its Vinwood Cellars property.
+As part of his work, Brad successfully convinced PG&E to relocate several new gas pipelines that would interfere with the client’s proposed developments.